-Brought to you by Iniva and MIT Press Pop Art and Vernacular Cultures, the third volume in the Annotating Art's Histories series, explores how pop art translates across cultures and what pop art looks like through a post-colonial lens.
-The collection of essays edited by Kobena Mercer, cast new light on the aesthetics and politics of pop by bringing cross-cultural perspectives to focus on the shifting boundaries of ‘high' and ‘low' across different national and international contexts.
+How does pop art translate across cultures?
+What does pop art look like through a post-colonial lens?
+This collection, co-published by Iniva and The MIT Press, casts new light on the aesthetics and politics of pop by bringing cross-cultural perspectives to focus on the shifting boundaries of ‘high' and ‘low' across different national and international contexts.

 Annotating Art's Histories series